-Meetings take place in the Shannon Scout Cabin, 40 Minshew Road (Shag Williams Park) Upcoming events and meetings are normally posted on the Council’s web site at www.wattersdistrictcouncil.org.
+WDC meetings are generally held in the Shannon Scout Cabin, 40 Minshew Road (Shag Williams Park) Upcoming events and meetings are normally posted on the Council’s web site at www.wattersdistrictcouncil.org.
 Speakers of local interest are engaged to reveal local history.
-The Council has presented programs about the Cherokee Homes in the area, Sorghum Syrup Production, Civil War Connections, Bauxite Mining, Barnsley Gardens History, Textile Sports in Shannon, History of the Texas Flag and it's ties to Floyd County, Bells Ferry, the Berry Waterwheel History and its ties to Hermitage, and Rome's Broad Street Genealogy.
+The Council has presented programs about the Cherokee Homes in the area, Sorghum Syrup Production, Civil War Connections, Bauxite Mining, Barnsley Gardens History, Textile Sports in Shannon, History of the Texas Flag and its ties to Floyd County, Bells Ferry, the Berry Waterwheel History and its ties to Hermitage, and Rome's Broad Street Genealogy.
 Most of these have been video recorded, and are available for viewing on WDC’s WEB Site.

 The Watters District Council for Historical Preservation affords a proud tradition for its members.
 This little spot on the map is where many firsts took place.
 Its recorded history goes all the way back to the chronicles of Hernando De Soto, where it is recorded that he and his men spent the winter of 1530 here in what’s now Floyd County.
 This was only 38 years after Columbus had discovered the “New World”!
 De Soto’s visit, and the following 490 years, is now being chronicled and preserved as part of WDC’s “Historical Preservation” program.